Article I. Name, Duration, Purpose, and Status.

 In the event of a tie, a runoff election between the tied candidates shall be held in the same manner as the regular election.
 If another tie occurs, the current Board of Directors shall hold a majority vote to elect either of the tied candidates.

 The nomination and election process shall be as follows:

 1. Nominations shall be collected from all DHHBA members using an anonymous online method of collecting nominations.

 2. The Elections Committee shall contact all nominees and provide them with the opportunity to accept their nomination and provide a brief biography and candidate statement to be added to the official ballot.

 3. The election shall be held online and election results shall be announced to all DHHBA members no later than November 30.
 The newly elected Board of Directors shall take effect starting at midnight on January 1 of the following year.

 Section 9.
 Challenges to Board Elections.

 Within five calendar days after the election results are announced to the entire Membership, all challenges or disputes regarding the conduct of the election shall be submitted in writing via email to the Board of Directors, who shall then consider and make a decision on such challenges to include taking any action it deems appropriate.
-The decision of the Board of Members shall be final and binding.
+The decision of the Board of Directors shall be final and binding.

 Section 10.
 Term of Office.